 He received a Theodore Christian Hoepfner Award from Southern Humanities Review in 2004.
 Other awards include the Akegarasu Haya International Essay Prize (1986); the Beverly Hayne Memorial Award (1989); Times Higher/Palgrave Macmillan Writing Prize (2002 and 2003); and the Gandhi Foundation's Aitchtey Memorial Essay Prize (2004).
+He was awarded the Monroe K. Spears Essay Prize by the Sewanee review in 2015.
 His work has been nominated for a Pushcart Prize on two occasions.
 Extracts from Irish Nocturnes, Irish Willow and Irish Haiku were included in the landmark Ulster Anthology, edited by Patricia Craig, which was published by Belfast's Blackstaff Press in 2006.

 Arthur's essays have appeared in many of the leading North American literary journals, including The American Scholar, Descant, Hotel Amerika, The Literary Review, North American Review, Northwest Review, Orion, Southern Humanities Review, Southwest Review, and Threepenny Review.
 He has also published in Irish Pages.